toddwint/smtp/README.md

     - pause the flow
     - search through the flow
     - highlight multiple rows
-- SMTP messages are persistant if you map the directory `/var/mail`
+- SMTP messages are persistent if you map the directory `/var/mail`

 ## Sample `config.txt` file